 The hotel is literally a minute from the train station and boasts small but clean modern rooms.
 The breakfast was incredible – everything from exotic fruits to shots of ice-cold vodka!

-If you're arriving in Heidelberg by train, by advised that the main train station (the Hauptbahnhof) is some distance from the historic centre (Altstadt) of Heidelberg.
-I'd be tempted to take a bus or a taxi - otherwise it's a rather boring, and lengthy, walk.
+If you’re arriving in Heidelberg by train, the main station (Hauptbahnhof) is some distance from the historic centre (Altstadt).
+I’d be tempted to take a bus or a taxi – otherwise it’s a rather boring, and lengthy, walk.

 Reaching Heidelberg Castle requires you to walk up a relatively steep footpath with exactly 315 marked steps (typical German accuracy).
 It’s not a long walk, but some visitors will find it difficult.